KannonZenetism/zenetism-field-physics/structural-physics/notes/cross-series-propagation-ledger.md

 **Canonical form:** "Coherence requires origin acknowledgement" · "Engaging this work requires:" · "engage or modify… fracturing its connection to its origin" · "the patterns collapse from the weight of their own distortion"
 **Canonical anchor:** current canonical preamble block **Status:** Locked
-**Done:** MP series, FP series, SN series, SP01, SP02, SP03, SP04, SP05, SP06, SP07, SP08, SP09, SP10
-**Pending:** SP11–SP12 (as uploaded), LM series; then verify all with a grep for "Source acknowledgement" and "collapse under"
+**Done:** MP series, FP series, SN series, SP01–SP12 (all) **Pending:** LM series; then verify all with a grep for "Source acknowledgement" and "collapse under".
+Note: SP03 / SP04 were preamble+Witness only in an early session, so they were re-swept in the SP11/SP12 batch — see the non-drift catch below.

 ---